Lyaaaaaaaaaaaaaaa/Logs_Filter_2/management/CONTRIBUTING.md

 Go in **Discussions**.
 Any suggestion is welcome!
 Of course, everything isn't possible, but giving your opinion or thought about improving this project is good.

+## How to propose your modifications?
+1. Fork my project
+2. Commit to your repository
+3. Open a pull request on the `Develop` branch on my repository
+4. Grab a drink and wait for my review (You can expect me to acknowledge it in a few days)
+5. Discuss / edit your pull request with me if needed
+6. Get merged! :D
+7. Get credited.
+UwU

 ## How to set up your environment and run tests?
 You will need [Godot Engine](https://godotengine.org/download) installed.
 Then clone the repository and open it with Godot Engine.

 ## The types of contributions I'm looking for
 I **really need help designing the user interface** but as long as you feel useful to contribute, do so!
-You can contribute by making some doc (Once the project is advanced enough to have need of a doc), scripts, Github actions, giving some design advice or even suggestions.
+You can contribute by making some doc, scripts, Github actions, giving some design advice or even suggestions.

 ## How can you get in touch with me?